tippi-fifestarr/testetna/README.md

 ## Part 3: Mental Model & Architecture 🏗️

-Trading on Decibel has specific mechanics that differ from CEXs.
-Here are 3 key concepts for API traders.
+Trading on Decibel has specific mechanics that differ from CEXs and many DEXs.

 ### 1. The Two-Wallet Model
 Decibel uses a standard separation of concerns: